 How do I implement it?

 There are several steps required to implement App Indexing, and this will require the support of the developers of both your app and your website.
 Please note that the steps below apply to Android apps.
-For information about implementing App Indexing for iOS, click here.
+We also have a blog post about implementing App Indexing for iOS.

 To implement App Indexing:

 - Enable deep linking within the app – This requires the addition of some code within the Android app itself.
 The code allows the app to understand requests originating from Google’s search app or an Android browser and respond to them correctly.
 For more detail, visit the Google Developers site

 - Connect the app and the website – Google requires completion of a verification process before indexing can commence.
 Follow the steps outlined here using the Google Play Console and Google Search Console